PeterGamma/What-happened-to-livetrack.io/README.md

 .
 .

-I Niels cannot be reached, the software should still be open source:
+If Niels does not want to, the software is still be open source:

 .
 .